h4zielh/python_hackerrank_solutions/README.md

 # python_hackerrank_solutions
-my python resolutions for challenges in HackerRank
+my python solutions for challenges in HackerRank